Old English Sheepdog Grooming Guide

 Old English Sheepdogs have heavy shedding and require daily brushing brushing.
 Heavy shedders like the Old English Sheepdog benefit from daily brushing, especially during seasonal coat changes in spring and fall.

-With a typical weight of 60-100 lbs and lifespan of 10-12 yrs, the Old English Sheepdog requires thoughtful care tailored to their specific breed characteristics.
+60-100 lbs at maturity, 10-12 yrs lifespan — the Old English Sheepdog does best in a home where the owner actually understands the breed-level quirks rather than learning them the hard way.
 The Old English Sheepdog has characteristics that distinguish it within its breed group — understanding these specifics guides better care decisions.

 Health Predisposition Summary: Old English Sheepdogs show higher-than-average incidence of hip dysplasia, hypothyroidism, cataracts based on breed health database data.
 Individual risk depends on lineage, environment, and care.
 Work with your vet to determine which screenings are appropriate at each life stage.